ppy/osu-wiki/news/2026/2026-03-17-skin-of-the-year-2025-results.md

 series: official_contests
 ---

 The votes have been counted, and the winners have been crowned.
-Take a look at the most striking skins 2025 had to offer!
+Take a look at the most striking skins 2025 has to offer!

 ![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/banner.jpg)